Audio Recording Tips

 8. “Open Hi hat” to “Ride Cymbal.wav”

-After changing the default to it’s proper real drum sound.
+After changing the default to its proper real drum sound.
 The sequencer menu should look like this:

 Hostepper after loading the real drum audio samples